TommyTeaVee/workadventure/docs/maps/build-your-map.md

 <div class="card">
     <div class="card-body">
         <h3 id="need-some-help">Need some help?</h3>
-        <p>WorkAdventure is a constantly evolving project and there is plenty of room for improvement regarding map editing.</p>
+        <p>Qtune is a constantly evolving project and there is plenty of room for improvement regarding map editing.</p>
         <p>If you are facing any troubles, do not hesitate to open an "issue" in the
-            <a href="https://github.com/thecodingmachine/workadventure/issues" target="_blank">GitHub WorkAdventure account</a>.
+            <a href="https://github.com/thecodingmachine/workadventure/issues" target="_blank">GitHub Qtune account</a>.
         </p>
     </div>
 </div>